diogoalves12/LDTS-Project/README.md

 (revealing a cell, flagging a cell, and checking win/lose conditions)

-**Note** - as we develop the game we will implement other patterns like:
+**Note** - as we develop the game we will try to implement other patterns like:
 - The **Singleton pattern**, for know our code does not implement this patterns because classes Like GameScreen, Board, Game are instantiated directly using new, allowing multiple instances to be created.
+- The **Factory pattern**, we will try to implement this pattern to centralize the creation of cells or boards.
+- The **State pattern**, to manage cell state.
+- The **Template method pattern*, to simplify creating boards with different configurations (size, number of mines, etc.) for dificulty levels.

 ---

 #### **4. classes**